memecoder12345678/Zerionyx/README.md

 * **Great for learners** who want to understand programming fundamentals
 * **Perfect for educators** to create interactive demos and tools
-* **Optimized for simplicity over performance** — not intended for large-scale production systems
+* **Optimized for simplicity over performance** &mdash; not intended for large-scale production systems

 ---